JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 end
 ```

 Note that we use the `PermutedDimsArray`  that creates a view such that the dimensions appear to be permuted.
-There is also the `permutedims` function, that does the same but creates a copy.
+There is also the `permutedims` function that does the same but creates a copy.
 Now we can check if the function works as we wanted.

 ```julia
 plot(